movingfox/comfy-blog/README.md

 ## Changelog

 * Added the ability to manage blog categories in the backend.
 Can tie blog posts to multiple categories and added a category filter on the front end for blog posts.
+* Added the ability to add authors to be used for blog posts in the back end.
+Added an author filter on the front end for blog posts as well.
+* Ability to customize SEO tags for individual blog posts has been added.
+See SEO limitations above.

 ---